dpoltronieri/kafra/memory-bank/activeContext.md

 - Await specific task from the user.

+## Troubleshooting

+- Encountered `UnsatisfiedDependencyException` due to missing `spring.ai.gemini_api_key` property.
+Added a placeholder value to `application.properties`.
+- Encountered `IllegalArgumentException: Token may not be empty` due to empty `spring.jda.token` property.
+Added a placeholder value to `application.properties`.
+- Maven build now completes successfully.

 ## Active Decisions and Considerations

 - Ensure all core Memory Bank files are present and contain relevant information.